 Before coming to Indiana University in 2010, Bonnie worked as a designer, videographer, copy editor and graphic artist at various media companies, including most recently the Chicago Sun-Times and the Chicago Tribune.
 In addition to her journalism work, she created Video Mosaics, a business that produced public relations-oriented web videos and DVDs.
 Before her career in Chicago, she was an assistant professor at the University of Illinois College of Media in Champaign-Urbana.

-Bonnie’s IU courses include: J460 The Grid, J110 Foundations of Journalism and Mass Communication, J460 Immersive Journalism, J261 The New Privacy, J200 Reporting, Writing and Editing, C226 Visual Journalism, J261 Online Reporting, J360 Web Design, J362 Multimedia Storytelling, J460 Depth Multimedia, J516 and J517 Digital Journalism Practicums, C418 Footsteps of Ernie Pyle travel course and J520 Seminar in Visual Communication.
+Bonnie has taught the following IU courses: C250 StoryLab I, J404 Depth Multimedia, J460 The Grid, J365 Graphic Design One, J110 Foundations of Journalism and Mass Communication, J460 Immersive Journalism, J261 The New Privacy, J200 Reporting, Writing and Editing, C226 Visual Journalism, J261 Online Reporting, J360 Web Design, J362 Multimedia Storytelling, J516 and J517 Digital Journalism Practicums, C478 Footsteps of Ernie Pyle travel course and J520 Seminar in Visual Communication.